michaelcourcy/edb-kasten/readme.md

 ## Add the backup decorator annotations to the cluster

-If you create the cluter from the previous section the cluster-example already include the kasten addon therefore you can skip this part.
+You can skip this part if you create the cluter from the previous section because the cluster-example already include the kasten addon.

 Add this annotations to the cluster, in [cluster-example.yaml ](./cluster-example.yaml) you have an example.